rails/rails/guides/source/association_basics.md

 ```

 This means that all behavior added to Vehicle is available for Car too, as
-associations, public methods, etc.

-Creating a car will save it in the `vehicles` table with "Car" as the `type` field:
+associations, public methods, etc. Creating a car will save it in the `vehicles` table with "Car" as the `type` field:

+Repeat the same process for `Motorcycle` and `Bicycle`.

+### Creating Records

+Creating a record for `Car`:

 ```ruby
 Car.create(color: 'Red', price: 10000)
 ```

-will generate the following SQL:
+This will generate the following SQL:

 ```sql
 INSERT INTO "vehicles" ("type", "color", "price") VALUES ('Car', 'Red', 10000)
 ```

+### Querying Records

 Querying car records will search only for vehicles that are cars: